pingswept/me30-website/content/logistics/syllabus.md

 ### Projects (100%)

 Each project will be worth 7 points, and then scaled by the number of weeks allocated to complete the project.
 (So a project 4 weeks in duration is worth twice as much as a project 2 weeks in duration.)
 For projects that have both *prototype* and *final* deadlines, 1 of the 7 points comes from submitting your project prototype on time for the *prototype deadline.* The remaining points (6 or 7, depending on whether there was a prototype deadline) are awarded if you have attempted all project requirements - and documented those attempts - by the *final project deadline.* For each day (or fraction thereof) a final project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points.

-To receive credit for a project, your project must also clearly make an attempt to meet each of the project requirements, which are published at the start of the project.
+To receive credit for a project, your project must clearly make an attempt to meet each of the project requirements, which are published at the start of the project.
 For example, if a project requires fabrication of a PCB, and you don't make one, you lose credit, roughly in proportion to the fraction of the requirements unsatisfied.
 For group projects with N people per group, you should do roughly 1/N of the work.

 If you complete all the projects on time within the requirements, or at least 95% of that, you have earned an A for your project grade.
 If you hit around 85%, that's a B. You can calculate the details if you want, but the main message is that you should complete all the projects, and you should do them on time.